umbraco/UmbracoDocs/Tutorials/Members-Registration-And-Logins/index.md

 Make sure to fill out the name of the partial view (you can call it "Register", for example).
 Afterwards, using the same approach, create a Macro Partial View using the Login snippet and name it "Login".

-With that done, navigate to Partial Views folder just above Partial View Macro Files, and create a New partial view from snippet.
+With that done, navigate to Partial Views folder above Partial View Macro Files, and create a New partial view from snippet.
 This view should be using the Login Status snippet.

 ![Create Button](images/v8-04-Partial-Snippets.png)